-Great Britain (GB) Northern Ireland (NI) Republic of Ireland (ROI) Gender pay gap reporting Pre-employment questions relating to health were prohibited, save in specified circumstances.
-Organisations with 250 or more employees must report on their gender pay gap figures annually. on the ECJ case of Coleman v Attridge Law to seek protection in such cases.
-Pre-employment questions are not prohibited, which can deter disabled people from applying for jobs.
-Does not apply.
-The Employment Act (Northern Ireland) 2016 made provision for regulations to be Since 2022, certain employers have been required to publish the gender pay and bonus gap for their workforce as a whole, their views on what is causing any gap and their plans for Lewis Silkin - Gender pay gap reporting Look forward: Labour intends to require large employers to publish action plans and outsourced workers will need to be included in gender pay gap reports. published to introduce gender pay gap reporting.
+Great Britain (GB) Northern Ireland (NI) Republic of Ireland (ROI) Gender pay gap reporting Organisations with 250 or more employees must report on their gender pay gap figures annually.
+Lewis Silkin - Gender pay gap reporting Look forward: The Employment Rights Bill will require employers with 250+ employees to publish "equality action plans" including gender pay gap action plans.
+The regulations will include specific penalties for not doing so.
+Regulations will also require employers to identify the providers/employers of contract workers.
+This does not mean that gender pay gap data must include data reflecting what contract workers are paid.
+It is simply a requirement to name the providers/employers of those contract workers.
+The regulations expanding the scope of gender pay gap reporting need to be drafted, and we expect further consultation.
+Lewis Silkin - Labour's employment law policy dashboard Lewis Silkin - Employment Rights Bill unveiled Does not apply.
+The Employment Act (Northern Ireland) 2016 made provision for regulations to be published to introduce gender pay gap reporting.
 This hasn't happened.
 Look forward: Following the return of the NI Assembly, legislation introducing gender pay gap reporting is expected, which may be subject to consultation.
-There are some important differences with GB including a likely requirement to include ethnicity and disability statistics on workers within each pay band and, if there are differences, a requirement to publish an action plan to eliminate those differences. closing it.
-The threshold for reporting dropped in 2024 to organisations with 150 or more employees (it was 250 or more before this).
-The threshold will drop again in 2025 to 50 employees.
-Lewis Silkin - Gender pay gap reporting in Ireland - regulations finally published Lewis Silkin - Gender pay gap reporting in Ireland - updated guidance clarifies some (but not all) tricky issues Ethnicity/disability pay gap reporting Ethnicity pay gap reporting is not compulsory, although there is government guidance on how to do ethnicity pay gap reporting for companies that choose to do so on a voluntary basis.
-Lewis Silkin - Ethnicity pay gap reporting guidance published Lewis Silkin - Ethnicity pay gap reporting will not be mandatory Look forward: Lewis Silkin - Gender pay gap reporting in Northern Ireland Look forward: When gender pay reporting is introduced, it is expected that there will be a requirement to include ethnicity and disability statistics on workers within each pay band.
-Disability reporting will be challenging to implement and detailed consultation and equality impact assessment will likely be needed, which may take considerable time.
-Lewis Silkin - Gender pay gap reporting in Northern Ireland Voluntary basis.
+There are some important differences with GB including a likely requirement to include ethnicity and disability statistics on workers within each pay band and, if there are differences, a requirement to publish an action plan to eliminate those differences.
+Lewis Silkin - Gender pay gap reporting in Northern Ireland Ethnicity/disability pay gap reporting Ethnicity pay gap reporting is not compulsory, although there is government guidance on how to do ethnicity pay gap reporting for companies that choose to do so on a voluntary basis.
+Lewis Silkin - Ethnicity pay gap reporting guidance published Lewis Silkin - Ethnicity pay gap reporting will not be mandatory Look forward: When gender pay reporting is introduced, it is expected that there will be a requirement to include ethnicity and disability statistics on workers within each pay band.
+Disability reporting will be challenging to implement, and detailed consultation and equality impact assessment will likely be needed, which may take considerable time.
+Voluntary basis.